 Searching for patentability

-Assuming that a claimed invention provides a novel solution to a technical problem and that prior art/literature search as well as product search are the preliminary phase of a patenting journey, at the end of which a decision is made either to start the journey or just strike it through, we implement our custom multilingual search & scan algorithm to get the most out of available data sources.
+Assuming that a claimed invention provides a novel solution to a technical problem, and considering that prior art/literature searches as well as product searches constitute the preliminary phase of a patenting journey—at the end of which a decision is made either to proceed or to abandon the effort—we implement our custom multilingual search and scan algorithm to extract maximum value from available data sources.

-Stressing the fact that the whole journey, including the search phase, may be very costly in terms of time and money even after a patent is granted, the decision made here gains crucial importance.
+Given that the entire process, including the search phase, can be highly costly in terms of both time and money—even after a patent is granted—the decision made at this stage is of crucial importance.

-In this context, focusing deeply on the knowledge behind a claimed invention, its independent claim(s) and the components thereof and applying the so-called "problem-solution" approach to determine the closest prior art lead us to a starting point.
-During this process, we pay attention to the terminology, which may vary from generic terms to industry jargon, as well as to the ambiguity of terms possibly used in prior art documents.
-An efficient brainstorming session conducted afterwards provides a list of target keywords under the correct patent classification.
-Using this data set, we search and investigate various public and private patent and non-patent literature databases to get the most out of available resources.
+In this context, we focus in depth on the knowledge underlying a claimed invention, its independent claim(s), and the components thereof.
+By applying the so-called "problem-solution" approach to identify the closest prior art, we establish a solid starting point.
+During this process, we pay close attention to terminology, which may range from generic expressions to industry-specific jargon, as well as to the potential ambiguity of terms used in prior art documents.
+An efficient brainstorming session conducted thereafter yields a list of target keywords under the appropriate patent classifications.
+Based on this dataset, we conduct comprehensive searches across various public and private patent and non-patent literature databases to maximize the use of available resources.

 "Simplicity is the ultimate sophistication."